-When you are leave the hospital, you will have already had your bandage changed.
-Please keep the bandage that you left the hospital with on for 3 days and then you can remove the bandage and shower normally.
+When you are leave the hospital/surgery center, you will have already had your bandage changed.
+Please keep the bandage that you left the hospital/surgery center with on for 3 days and then you can remove the bandage and shower normally.
 You will have butterfly strips over their incision which was sealed with glue.
 These strips will fall off as you shower.
 If they are not off in 1 week after surgery, please pull them off.
-Once you have showered for the first time, you should keep the incision covered for a week or two as it heals so it does not rub on your clothing.
+Once you have showered for the first time, you should keep the incision covered for a week or two as it heals to prevent your clothing from irritating the incision.
 If you experience any drainage from the wound, please take a picture of the wound and email/call our office to evaluate it.
 If you have staples you can also shower 3 days after surgery.
 No baths or pools until you come into clinic for evaluation.